A Crossing Place

-By calling this headland Wuk’taa’mook, the Mi’kmaq meant a crossing place — a place to pause, stock up on food, rest, make repairs, or wait out dangerous weather.
+By calling this headland Wuk’taa’mook, the Mi’kmaq meant a crossing place — a place to pause, stock up on food, rest, make repairs, or wait-out dangerous weather.

-In winter, the Northumberland Strait between New Brunswick and Prince Edward Island becomes a dangerous expanse of board ice, pressure ridges, and open water dotted with fast-moving ice floes.
+In winter the Northumberland Strait, between New Brunswick and Prince Edward Island, becomes a dangerous expanse of board ice, pressure ridges, and open-water dotted with fast-moving ice floes.

+The photo above depicts how for 90 years, beginning in 1827, a perilous method of transport connected Prince Edward Island to the mainland during the long winter months of ice and snow.
 To cross, special boats were designed with runners to ease dragging across patches of ice, and prows designed to ride up on the ice, allowing safe disembarking.